jessiemaui/Experiment-3/README.md

                 And there we have it!
 We've easily retrieved the cylinder count and gear for these cool cars.

 ### Conclusion
 We are now done in navigating the epxeriment using panas to load, explore, and manipulate real-world datasets.

-## We've covered everything from basic adta loading to advanced slicing and subsetting, mastering the essential concepts of data analysis in Python.
-With this foundation, we're rady to dive into more complex datasets and conduct powerful analyses!
+## We've covered everything from basic data loading to advanced slicing and subsetting, mastering the essential concepts of data analysis in Python.
+With this foundation, we're ready to dive into more complex datasets and conduct powerful analyses!

 ### Let's continue exploring, experimenting, and refining our data analysis skills!
 Thank you for joining me in this journey, and see you next time! :)